OntimizeWeb/ontimize-web-templates/templates/list/01-list/README.md

 <br/>

-Also you need to configure your `createFilter` method located in the `grid-home.component.ts` file according the filter you want to build.
+Also you need to configure your `createFilter` method located in the `list-home.component.ts` file according the filter you want to build.
 Link to the filter builder documentation at the end of the readme.

 <br/>